virtser/octopress/source/_posts/2014-01-29-why-graphite.markdown

     }

-If you didn't try Graphite yet, you should definitely do! it gives you "eyes" to see what is happening with your application in real time.
+If you didn't try Graphite yet, you should definitely do!
+It gives you "eyes" and power to see what is happening with your application in real time.

 Like some wise man said, life of a good developer splits to two - before Graphite and after Graphite. ;)